 One of the most effective ways to reduce the value of your estate and therefore reducing your estate taxes is to gift assets to other individuals.
 There are many ways to gift assets to people or organizations but the government does place restrictions on the amount one person can gift each year.
-Currently an individual can gift up to $13,000 of property or cash yearly without paying any gift tax on it.
+Currently (2021) an individual can gift up to $15,000 of property or cash yearly without paying any gift tax on it (IRS - FAQ on Gifting).
 These gifts are especially helpful to those who are thinking about participating in certain trusts as it will reduce the taxes of both the grantor and beneficiary.
 If you or a loved one wishes to gift money or assets to reduce estate value or taxes then they must contact a Fremont estate planning attorney immediately.